 Managing What Your Child Can Discover Online

 When your child is using the Chrome internet browser, you are able to manage their access to websites.
-You can limit your child to only the websites you’re comfortable with or block specific sites that you don’t want them to visit.
+You can limit your child to only the websites you’re comfortable with.
+You can also block specific sites that you don’t want them to visit.
 Parents also have the option to block explicit sites on Google Search with SafeSearch filters.
 This setting is designed to hide violent and sexually explicit websites, images, and videos from Google Search results.
 The SafeSearch setting is on by default for children under 13 whose accounts are managed by Google Family Link.
 Please note that the SafeSearch filter is not 100% accurate.

 How to Set up Google Family Link